Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

     look into compiler
     *create common style classes like 'skin' - https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/ reusable classes of common styles

+Decide on background for other pages and then figure out footer layout

 <!-- extra stuff -->